 This article covers the basic settings of the EWWW Image Optimizer plugin for WordPress.

+Moved to the Support tab.
 Used for debugging and troubleshooting.
-When enabled, the settings page and bulk optimize page will display debug information at the bottom of each page.
-Additionally, this will enable the output of the attachment metadata when viewing the Media Library in List mode.
-The debugging option also enables loging of this debug information (and more) to a file named debug.log, which can be found in the plugin folder on your server.
+This option will enable the output of the attachment metadata when viewing the Media Library in List mode.
+The debugging option also enables logging of all debug information to a file named debug.log, which can be found in the plugin folder on your server.

 It also enables two new menu items/pages in the Media menu: Dynamic Image Debugging & Image Queue Debugging (more information via the related articles)

-Un-checking this option preserves all metadata, except when using Maximum lossy mode.
-In maximum lossy mode, for both JPG and PNG, the only fields that are preserved are copyright, location, and the creation date.
+Un-checking this option preserves all metadata, except when using Premium Plus mode.
+In Premium Plus mode, for both JPG and PNG, the only fields that are preserved are copyright, location, and the creation date.

 Lossless vs. Lossy